-Learn MoreIn this competitive world, the success of any business depends on the quality of customer service it provides to its customers.
-And that quality is more and more affected by how proactive, rather than reactive, your customer service team is.
+In this competitive world, the success of any business depends on the quality of the proactive customer service it provides, rather than reactive.

 What do we mean by that?
 Conventionally, when customers are having issues, they’re the ones who contact customer service to get them resolved.
 This is called reactive customer service.

 But, businesses are now adopting a proactive customer service approach that’s very closely tied to customer satisfaction, loyalty, and positive experiences.
-In fact, Microsoft’s 2018 State of global customer service report found that 70 percent of respondents “have a more favorable view of brands that offer proactive customer service notifications.”

 This sounds more simple than it is in reality.
 That’s because being proactive entails: